ksfi/vpnet/README.md

-# vpnet
+# VPNet
-cnn to get the vanishing point from dense optical flow
+Net to get the vanishing point from dense optical flow